 8. What’s the one thing this company is working to improve on?

-Asking this can help you learn about a company’s shortcomings.
+Asking these visionary kinds of questions for interviewer during interview can help you learn about a company’s shortcomings.
 It is vital to learn about this, so you know what to expect and be aware of the company’s problems.

 Learning about this can help you think of ways on how to improve work.